-Figure 2: Example of a Feature Advertising Leaflet (half a page is shown).
+Fig. 2 Example of a feature advertising leaflet (half a page is shown)

-(Yoplait yogurt) rather than the product level (Yoplait vanilla flavor).4 In all regressions reported in the paper, we use the number of featured products as the main measure of feature advertising activity in the category.
+One relevant aspect of feature advertising is that it is frequently implemented at the brand (Yoplait yogurt) rather than the product level (Yoplait vanilla flavor).4 In all regressions reported in the paper, we use the number of featured products as the main measure of feature advertising activity in the category.
 We also implemented all of our key regressions using the number of featured brands as the main regressor, and found results to be similar both directionally and in terms of effect magnitude.